 For more depth on what’s happening across defence industry sectors download our Defence Industry Insights – 7th Edition and talk to Kinexus today.

-And keep a look out for the release of our upcoming Hiring Intentions 2021 – a handy snapshot of anticipated workforce activity in the next 12 months.
-Pre-register here.
+And you can download the 2021 Hiring Intentions and Workforce Report – a handy snapshot of anticipated workforce activity in the next 12 months - here.